see ?mcmcBayesian Sampler for GAMLSS Models

 Details

-Function BS() is typically called via mcmc or via wrapper function bamlss2.
+Function BS() is typically called via mcmc or via the wrapper function bamlss2.
 It implements a blocked Metropolis-Hastings sampler using working responses and working weights.
 Smooth terms are updated using penalized weighted least squares proposals and their smoothing variances are sampled using univariate slice sampling.

 The function uses the following control arguments: